Difficulty beginner Skill construction 2 min read

 What to check

-Check pickup ratio, edge spacing and whether the picked-up section flares, pulls in or leaves visible gaps.
+Check pickup ratio, edge spacing, stitch count and whether the new section flares or pulls in.